HEADING INTO THE RAINY SEASON

 You will need to unscrew the 3″ cap at the bottom of the filter set.
 Depending on who installed your system and when it may look different than the ones above.
 Essentially the idea is the same.
 Once you open up the cap, rinse it out and clear any debris from your first flush.
 You may need large channel lock pliers to unscrew the cap, or someone with good grip strength.
 Finally, carefully reassemble the filter.
 If teflon tape was previously used on the threads, you may need to reapply.

-In some instances an additional filter was installed, especially if you have a pumped system or no leaf filter.
+In some instances an additional filter (sediment bag) was installed, especially if you have a pumped system or no leaf filter.
 If a sediment filter (seen on the left here) was installed, it will be located inside the tank at the inlet of the pipes coming from the roof.
 This is installed on a slide mount for easy removal.
 Remove the bag and clean it out before replacing it.

-Finally, on Bushman Rainwater Tanks there is an inlet screen inside the tank (seen below).
+Finally, on Bushman Rainwater Tanks there is an inlet screen inside the tank.
 If you have a leaf filter, this may not need cleaning, but if you have a smaller tank and opted not to put in a leaf filter, you might want to check the screen inside the tank.
 Do this by removing the three screws from the top black cover on the tank and pull out the screen to wash it out.